Practice Dr. Katmer

 Atlas therapy does not bring anything new into the body, but rather improves the flow of information in the nervous system: "The brake is released."

 The treatment is painless.
 It is not chiropractic (no adjustment).
-An X-ray can be taken to determine the direction of treatment.
-Side effects can include: vegetative reactions such as a drop in blood pressure, dizziness, malaise, headache.
+An X-ray may be taken to determine the direction of treatment.
+Side effects may include autonomic reactions such as a drop in blood pressure, dizziness, malaise, and headache.

 Indications

 Atlas therapy according to ARLEN is a neurophysiological concept for influencing neuromotor disorders of various causes as well as pain conditions of the musculoskeletal system.
-A treatment method with the aim of having an effect on the balance system, muscle tone, self-perception, pain sensation, vegetative functions and also for removing so-called "blockages".
+It is a treatment method aimed at influencing the balance system, muscle tone, self-perception, pain perception, and autonomic functions, as well as eliminating so-called "blockages."

 Cost

-For legal reasons, we would like to point out that atlas therapy has not yet been established as a typical conventional medical method.
-Conventional medical alternatives include manual therapy and neurophysiological physiotherapy.
+For legal reasons, we would like to point out that atlas therapy is not yet established as a typical conventional medical method.
+Conventional alternatives include manual therapy and neurophysiological physiotherapy.